xescugc/rebost/doc/xescugc.md

 * While in Candidate state a Node recieves a heartbeat of a Node, claiming to be Leader, with a term =< of his term then the Candidate Node returns to follower state and recognizes the leader.
 * If no one wins the election, meaning that more that one node has entered in Candidate state, the the nodes will tiemout and restart an election in a random (for each Node) time and incrementing the current Term.
 * Restart everithing again :)

+<a name="new_node"></a>
+### New Node

+When a new Node is introduced to the cluster, it enters as a Follower and the master comunicates to all of the other Nodes that a new Node is on the Cluster.

+Then the Leader starts replicating Objects to the new Node to balance all the cluster.

+__NODE__: Some configuration for the maxim of input replcias?

 # TODO